back to the MAIN INDEX

 a 15th century house

-Towards the end of WW II, though, the Ghetto had to pay one more heavy tribute in human lives, during Rome's occupation by the Nazi troops.
+By the end of WW II, though, the Ghetto had to pay one more heavy tribute in human lives, during Rome's occupation by the Nazi troops.
 Among the grimmest episodes of those days was the rounding up of 1022 members of the Jewish community, who were then deported to Auschwitz, most of whom never returned home.
 This happened on October 16, 1943.

-↑ above: via di Sant'Ambrogio
+via di Sant'Ambrogio

 the synagogue

 Here also the language was influenced by the dwellers' original culture.
-The Jewish-roman dialect, once very common among the members of the community, was not very different from the standard dialect spoken in other parts of Rome, but had many different words, clearly of Hebrew origin.
+The Jewish-Roman dialect, once very common among the members of the community, was not very different from the standard dialect spoken in other parts of Rome, but had many different words, clearly of Hebrew origin.

-↓ below: the hall of a private 16th century house
+the hall of a private 16th century house